GuinaF2/GuinaF2/README.md

 <p>:wave: Hello!
 I'm Guilherme Henrique, a passionate Software Engineering student.</p>
 <p>:bulb: I love building efficient and reliable software solutions, working mainly with C#, .NET, MySQL, HTML, CSS, and JavaScript.</p>
-<p>:computer:</p>Developed a Transport Management System and Currently working on a Multi Platform App using Geo Location
+<p>:computer: Developed a Transport Management System and Currently working on a Multi Platform App using Geo Location</p>
 <p>:books: I'm always excited to learn new technologies and take on challenges that push my skills forward.</p>
 <p>:earth_americas: Living in Curitiba, Brazil, I'm looking for opportunities to grow, collaborate, and contribute to innovative projects.</p>